OpenRockets/web-dev-error-solutions/errors/nextjs/handling-typeerror-next-redirect-is-not-a-function-in-next-js-middleware/README.md

+# 🐞 Handling "TypeError: next.redirect is not a function" in Next.js Middleware

 This document addresses a common error encountered when using Next.js Middleware: `TypeError: next.redirect is not a function`.
 This error typically arises when attempting to use the `next.redirect()` function incorrectly within your middleware.
 The `next.redirect()` function is only available *within the context of a middleware function's response*.
 Incorrect placement or usage will trigger this error.